Afghan Hound Coat Colors and DNA Tests

 |Photo by Barbara Lessmeister||

 A black mask only occurs in Afghans that carry at least one EM allele.
 It is typical for such dogs to have black ear fringe also.
 Although a mask is not visible on black or blue Afghans but only on fawn, cream and brindle Afghans, it can occur in dogs of all these colors.
 Kaschmir, at the left, is cream because he is a dilute red but he has a striking black mask.
 EM is the "top dominant" allele in this series.
+The EM allele is very common in Afghan Hounds.

 The A Locus